This may take up to thirty seconds.

 1 etrog or two Meyer lemons

 Strain the water from the fruit the next day.
 Place it in a medium heavy-bottomed pan with equal amounts sugar (written down the day before) and 3/4 the amount of water.
-Bring mixture to a boil, then reduce heat to low for one hour.
-Check on it regularly during this time until it takes on a jam-like appearance.
+Bring to a boil, then reduce heat for one hour.
+Check on it regularly until it takes on a jam-like appearance.

 To check if it's ready, place a small plate in the freezer for a few minutes.
 Drop a tiny spoonful of the mixture onto the cold plate, then place it back in the freezer for five minutes.
 This will zap the heat from the jam.
 Using your finger, move the jam- it should wrinkle a bit and appear thickened.
 If not, simmer for a bit longer until ready.